 Section 5.
 Conducting Elections

-a.
-The Elections Committee shall conduct elections at a membership meeting, by intra-district mail, by U.S. Postal Service, online or web-based voting, or by a combination of any of these.
-Any election method used, including online or web-based elections, shall provide for anonymous ballots and for a recount by CCFT members.
+The Elections Committee shall conduct elections via one of the following methods: at a membership meeting, by intra-district mail, by U.S. Postal Service, online or web-based voting, or by a combination of any of these.
+Regardless of the method, elections must use anonymous ballots.
 Provisions shall be made for mail-in ballots when the election is conducted at a membership meeting.
+There shall be no proxy votes.

+For elections with paper ballots, a candidate has the right to select a CCFT member in good standing to act as an observer to the ballot counting.

-The vote shall be by secret ballot.
-There shall be no proxy votes The Elections Committee shall reserve the right to modify the election procedureswhile remaining within the parameters of this section, for members in special circumstances.
+The Elections Committee shall reserve the right to modify the election procedures, while remaining within the parameters of this section, for members in special circumstances.

-b.
-All elections, including run-off elections and decisions regarding challenges to an election, shall be scheduled to be completed and final outcomes to be announced before the final week of the spring semester.
+All elections, including run-off elections and decisions regarding challenges to an election, shall be scheduled to be completed and final outcomes to be announced before the final day of the spring semester.

-c.
-All CCFT members will be notified of the scheduled election and of the nominating procedures.
-Notice of the election, including a listing of the candidates and the specific language of the referenda, resolutions, amendments, and/or other ballot items, shall be made available to all CCFT members at least 10 calendar days before the election begins.
-The voting period shall be open a minimum of 10 calendar days.
+All CCFT members will be notified of a scheduled election.
+Notice of the election, including a listing of the candidates and the specific language of the referenda, resolutions, amendments, and/or other ballot items, shall be made available to all CCFT members by mail or electronically at least seven calendar days before the election begins.
+The voting period shall be open a minimum of seven calendar days.

-d.
 In the absence of a majority of votes cast for one of three or more candidates for officer positions, the Elections Committee shall conduct a run-off election by the membership for the two candidates who have received the most votes for the position in question.

-e.
 Elections of committee chairpersons and of the Election Committee by the Council of Representatives shall be by secret ballot at one of its meetings, by intra-district mail, by U.S. Postal Service, or by any combination of these, as decided by a majority vote by the Council of Representatives.
 Provisions shall be made for mail-in ballots.
 The majority of the ballots cast shall determine the outcome of the election for each committee chairperson position and/or the Elections Committee.

-f.
 In the absence of a majority of votes cast for one of three or more candidates for a committee chairperson position in an election conducted by the Council of Representatives, the Council of Representatives shall hold an election for the two candidates who have received the most votes for the position in question.

-g.
 If only one candidate has been nominated for a position and the candidate has accepted the nomination when the nomination period for that position has closed, the Elections Committee or Council of Representatives shall not hold an election for that position, but shall instead declare and announce within 24 hours after nominations have closed that the candidate is elected.

 Section 6.
 Announcing Election Results

-a.
-The decisions of the Elections Committee regarding run-offs, re-counts, etc., and the outcome of all elections conducted by the Elections Committee, Council of Representatives, and the Executive Board shall be announced to the membership within twenty-four (24) hours via email, voicemail, and listserv (all of those available); shall be announced at the next regularly-scheduled membership, Council of Representatives, and Executive Board meetings; shall be posted on the CCFT website within seventy-two (72) hours; and shall be published in the next CCFT newsletter.
+The decisions of the Elections Committee regarding run-offs, re-counts, etc., and the outcome of all elections conducted by the Elections Committee, Council of Representatives, and the Executive Board shall be announced to the membership within seventy-two (72) hours via email or another widely available method; shall be announced at the next regularly-scheduled membership, Council of Representatives, and Executive Board meetings; shall be posted on the CCFT website within seventy-two (72) hours; and shall be published in the next CCFT newsletter.

 Section 7.
 Challenges to Election Results